 Home and Condo insurance doesn’t cover everything.
 Most landscaping and earthwork isn’t covered.
-Trees are covered only for a fraction of their replacement cost, and against limited perils.
+Tree coverage is very limited.

 We can help determine the replacement cost of your home.
 We offer a choice of many of Maine’s top insurers.
 We can check the market to find you the best value, and recommend coverage based on your needs.
 We’re independent and committed to you.